thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

-Unlike BankAmericard, Centralcard did not charge establishments a membership fee.
-I was unable to find the merchant discount rate charged by Centralcard at launch.
+Unlike BankAmericard, Centralcard did not charge establishments a membership fee.[^centralmaster-businessworld-1986] I was unable to find the merchant discount rate charged by Centralcard at launch.

-At launch, 400 establishments comprising hotels, restaurants and department stores accepted the card.
-The bank had ambitiously projected that it would issue 20,000 cards by the end of 1980, but the target proved wildly optimistic.
-By March 1982, nearly two years after its launch, Centralcard had attracted fewer than 3000 cardholders.
+At launch, **400** establishments comprising hotels, restaurants and department stores had agreed to honour the card by the end of the year.[^centralcard-launch-report] The bank had ambitiously projected that it would issue 20,000 cards by the end of 1980, but the target proved wildly optimistic.
+By March 1982, nearly two years after its launch, Centralcard had attracted fewer than 3000 cardholders.[^centralmaster-tieup-toi]

 Starting in May 1981, a cheque-cashing privilege was attached to the card.
 A cardholder could walk into any of Central Bank's nearly 2,000 branches and encash a personal cheque for up to Rs.
 2,500 per month.
-Advertised as "ideal for businessmen, travellers, salesmen, executives, tourists".
+Advertised as "ideal for businessmen, travellers, salesmen, executives, tourists".[^cash-flash-ad]

+#### Computerized since inception

 <div style="width: 75%; margin: 0 auto;">

-{% include figure popup=true image_path="assets/images/credit-card-chronology/burroughs_b6700.jpg" alt="Burroughs B6700" caption="Burroughs B6700" %}
+{% include figure popup=true image_path="assets/images/credit-card-chronology/burroughs_b6700.jpg" alt="A Burroughs B6700 system" caption="A Burroughs B6700 system" %}

 </div>

 The back office was computerised from the beginning.
-The initial Centralcard system was developed by **TCS** and ran on the bank's **Burroughs B6700** mainframe; in 1982 it was handed over to the bank's own computer department, where Viswanathan Sundararaman — who would rise from programmer to Chief Officer (Computer Policy & Planning) over a twenty-year career at the bank — maintained it and successively migrated it, first to a **PDP-11** and then to an in-house Unix-based machine.[^sundararaman]
+The initial Centralcard system was developed by **TCS** and ran on the bank's **Burroughs B6700** mainframe.
+In 1982 it was handed over to the bank's own computer department, where **Viswanathan Sundararaman** maintained it and successively migrated it, first to a **PDP-11** and then to an in-house Unix-based machine.[^sundararaman]

 #### The Mastercard alliance (1982)

-By early 1982, the scheme had grown to more than 2,700 cardholders and over 650 member-establishments.
-On 25 March 1982, Central Bank announced that it had entered into an agreement with MasterCard International Inc., becoming a principal member of the network.
+On **25 March 1982**, Central Bank announced that it had entered into an agreement with MasterCard International Inc., becoming a principal member of the network.[^centralmaster-tieup-toi]
+It was the **first Indian bank to tie-up with Mastercard**.
+By then, the Centralcard scheme had grown to more than 2,700 cardholders and over 650 member-establishments.[^centralmaster-tieup-toi]

 <div style="width: 50%; margin: 0 auto;">